JarrettWendt/JarrettWendt.github.io/collections/_custom_engine/2020-05-12-ReinventingTheWheel.md

 &nbsp;

-I may not have any industry experience myself yet, but from talking with industry professionals, it seems that basically nobody uses stl.
+From talking with the industry professionals I know, it seems that basically nobody uses stl.
 Just look at Unreal Engine.
 They've got `TArray` instead of `std::vector`, `TMap` instead of `std::map`, `FString` instead of `std::string`... all of these accomplish the same thing, and in many respects (such as how you cannot have a `TArray` of `TArrays`) they're not even as capable as their stl equivalents!
 So why did Epic reinvent the wheel?

 I've just finished reimplementing three containers from the stl:
 - `std::vector` - my version is called `Array` to differentiate between vector the container and vector the mathematical concept.